 - Keeping the heat at medium-high, place the chicken on the hot surface, skin-side down.
 Cook until skin is golden-brown and crispy, about 3 to 5 minutes.
 Flip the chicken and cook an additional 3 to 5 minutes.

 - Pour the ginger-turmeric coconut sauce into the saucepan with the chicken, along with the sauteed vegetables.
 Stir and arrange the chicken and veggies until everything is coated in the sauce.
 Cover the saucepan and place on the center rack in the preheated oven.
-Bake for 40 to 50 minutes, or until internal temperature of the thighs and drumsticks reads 165 degrees F.
+Bake for 40 to 50 minutes, or until internal temperature of the thighs and drumsticks reads 180 degrees F or higher.
+Note: if using chicken breasts, cook to 165 degrees F

 - Add the chopped kale, cover, and place saucepan back in the oven until kale has wilted, about 3 minutes.
 Stir everything together until kale is incorporated into the dish.